-Modern Languages Open, ‘Between Borders: French-Language Poetry and the Poetics of Statelessness’, ed.
+Modern Languages Open, 0.1, ‘Between Borders: French-Language Poetry and the Poetics of Statelessness’, ed.
 Greg Kerr and Véronique Montémont, contains the following articles relevant to this section: Eric Robertson, ‘No Mother Tongue?
-Translingual Poetry in and after Dada’, which reads, alongside Dada, Lettrist, and concrete poetry, works by contemporary translingual poets Anne Tardos, Caroline Bergvall, and Cia Rinne that highlight language’s materiality and excess, and that show multilingual poetry to be a vehicle for treating matters of migration, displacement, and social instability while offering a glimpse of shared humanity; Daisy Sainsbury, ‘Language and Statelessness in the Poetry of Olivier Cadiot’, which draws on Gilles Deleuze and Félix Guattari’s work on literature and deterritorialization to elaborate a notion of linguistic statelessness, then reads as examples Cadiot’s experimentations with grammar textbooks in L’Art poétic’non-matching quotation mark (1988) and with the regional dialect of Welche in his collaboration with musician Rodolphe Burger On n’est pas indiens c’est dommage (2000); Geneviève Guetemme, ‘Laurine Rousselet: la tentation de l’apatridie’, which reads Rousselet’s poetic experimentation with multilingualism, with musical collaboration, and with silences and blanks as reflective of a notion of non-belonging and of the shifting, mobile sense of being in the contemporary world.
+Translingual Poetry in and after Dada’, which reads, alongside Dada, Lettrist, and concrete poetry, works by contemporary translingual poets Anne Tardos, Caroline Bergvall, and Cia Rinne that highlight language’s materiality and excess, and that show multilingual poetry to be a vehicle for treating matters of migration, displacement, and social instability while offering a glimpse of shared humanity; Daisy Sainsbury, ‘Language and Statelessness in the Poetry of Olivier Cadiot’, which draws on Gilles Deleuze and Félix Guattari’s work on literature and deterritorialization to elaborate a notion of linguistic statelessness, then reads as examples Cadiot’s experimentations with grammar textbooks in L’Art poétic’ (1988) and with the regional dialect of Welche in his collaboration with musician Rodolphe Burger On n’est pas indiens c’est dommage (2000); Geneviève Guetemme, ‘Laurine Rousselet: la tentation de l’apatridie’, which reads Rousselet’s poetic experimentation with multilingualism, with musical collaboration, and with silences and blanks as reflective of a notion of non-belonging and of the shifting, mobile sense of being in the contemporary world.

-John C. Stout, ‘The Year in Poetry 2018: Exemplary Places, Impersonal Voices’, French Review, 13–25, surveys and reviews French poetry published in 2018.
+John C. Stout, ‘The Year in Poetry 2018: Exemplary Places, Impersonal Voices’, French Review, 93.1:13–25, surveys and reviews French poetry published in 2018.
 Stout highlights the many ways in which poetic texts published in that year interrogated the relationship between poetry and place; other recurring concerns in this survey include the poetics of impersonality, lyric poetry, and mourning.